kmurph73/set-state-is-great/README.md

 export default React.memo(Drawer);
 ```

-With the magic of `getStateHelpers` this transforms into:
+With `getStateHelpers` this collapses down to:

 ```javascript
 import {useStoreState} from 'set-state-is-great';